ulfschneider/ulf.website/content/posts/2022-04-14-fairlight-strael-build-log.md

 ## Install the calipers

-The [<cite>Shimano Dealer Manual for Hydraulic Disc Brake + Dual Control Lever (Di2) R9250</cite>](https://si.shimano.com/#/en/iDM/RADBR10) is an essential source for setting up the brakes.
+The [<cite>Shimano Dealer Manual for Hydraulic Disc Brake and Dual Control Lever (Di2) R9250</cite>](https://si.shimano.com/#/en/iDM/RADBR10) is an essential source for setting up the brakes.
 My calipers came pre-bled and with brake hoses attached.
 Until the hoses are cut you can do with them whatever you like without the risk of spilling hydraulic oil.

 I have the wheels attached to the bike prior to installing the calipers.